sot/cheta/docs/fetch_tutorial.rst

 **Data subsets**

 The MAUDE server will not return more than around 100k data values in a single query.
-If this limitation meets your requirements, then set the data source to ``'MAUDE allow_subset=True'``.
+If this limitation is desired, then set the data source to ``'MAUDE allow_subset=True'``.

 If you need full-resolution telemetry, then set the data source to ``'MAUDE'``.